matonis/page_brute/README.md

  * Disambiguate evidence within pagefile.sys by logically grouping blocks/pages into categories based on YARA rulesets.
  * Identify page files that contain remanants of popular protocols such as HTTP/FTP, etc to identify network activities.
  * Identify potential attacker activities based on popular command syntaxes used during internal propagations.
- * Isolate page files that contain headers for popular file formats for more precise file carving.
+ * Isolate page files that contain signatures/magic values for popular file formats for more precise file carving.

 ##NOTICE:
 This tool is currently in beta!
 This utility and its signature set is subject to change in the near future!
 For suggestions - email the author @ dfir.matonis@gmail.com.

 ##Requires:
  * yara & yara-python: http://code.google.com/p/yara-project/downloads/list

+##How does it work?

 ##Usage:
 From the help page: